 In October 2014 The Charity of William Hobbayne purchased the freehold of the Community Gardens to ensure the long term security of this much valued community project.

 Allotments are very popular and we do have waiting lists on both sites which we manage on a first come first serve basis.
+Please note you will be offered a Community Gardens Plot first and will not be given a plot at Billets Hart unless you have successfully managed a plot in the Community Gardens.
 You must have your permanent residence in W7 to apply.
 If you are interested in joining the waiting list or would like to find out more information, please fill in the form below.